A host of chefs have reinvented traditional Thai cuisine with amazing results

 Nahm, Michelin Star

 This is as good as it gets.
-The restaurant was ranked number one on Asia’s 50 Best Restaurants list in 2014, and 5th on Asia’s 50 Best in 2017.
-David Thompson is respected as the master of Thai cuisine.
-The authenticity of his food is the result of painstaking research for authentic recipes and then sourcing the best ingredients without compromise.
+The restaurant was listed in Michelin Guide Bangkok 2018 and Asia’s 50 Best Restaurants list.
+Nahm emphasises the strong, fresh flavours of traditional Thai cuisine, headed by chef Pim Techamuanvivit.
+Chef Pim delivers tastes and textures in dishes of all varieties, whether savoury or sweet, meats, seafood or vegetables.
+The authenticity of her food is the result of painstaking research for authentic recipes and then sourcing the best ingredients without compromise.

 The restaurant serves authentic Siamese cuisine prepared according to recipes handed down from generation to generation.
 Diners can delight their taste bud with favorites or popular Thai dishes available on the menu.
 Using creative ingredients and products from the royal project.
 Nightly live changing traditional and contemporary Thai classical dance performances.